 .
 (14)

-Using Eqs (9) and (11) in Eq.
+Using Eqs.
+(9) and (11) in Eq.
 (14), and considering only the modulated part dFmod of the net flux (dF is a narrow spectral slice of the modulated part of the interferogram), we have

 , (15)

 (16)

 Thus the self-emission anomalous phase (when is not π) becomes associated both with the B/S emission and with the detector emission.
 This model correctly shows zero net flux when the target, B/S and detector are all at the same temperature.